How Much Over an Estimate Can a Contractor Go

 The Hard Truth About Estimate Accuracy

 Most homeowners expect your estimate to be gospel truth, but experienced contractors know that's about as realistic as expecting perfect weather for every job.
-Industry standards typically allow for a 10-15% variance in final project costs, though this isn't a license to lowball your way to more contracts.

 When customers ask how much does a contractor charge for an estimate, they're really asking about your commitment to accuracy.
 Smart contractors build realistic buffers into their estimates rather than hoping for the best.
 This means understanding your true costs – not just materials and labor, but the hidden expenses that bite you when you're not looking.